bcgov/DriveBC.ca-loadtests/README.md

 6. Run `docker-compose up -d --build` to build and start containers.
 7. The site should now be is available at <http://localhost:3000>.
-    Visit <http://localhost:8000/admin/> (login required) and you
+    Visit <http://localhost:8000/admin/> (login required) and you should see the Django Admin.

-    should see the Django Admin.
+A default admin user account for testing purposes:

-8. Run `docker-compose run --rm django python manage.py createsuperuser` and follow the prompts to create a superuser with admin access.
+* Username: `admin`
-   Use their username and password to access Django Admin.
+* Password: `admin123`

 ## Development Setup (Windows)
 1. Install Docker and Docker Compose.